What is a Diagnostic Fraud Examination?

 Over 90% of our diagnostic fraud examinations result in confirming employee theft; with the remainder comprised of diagnostic examinations performed for assurance purposes.

-We tend to weed out those who contact our firm thinking they have an embezzlement problem, when they do not.
-In most cases their issues were resolved over the phone.
+Many owners who contact us thinking they have an embezzlement problem when in fact, they do not.
+In those cases, concerns are often resolved by phone.

 How is a Diagnostic Fraud Examination performed?

-A Diagnostic Fraud Examination is performed off-site, and in secret.
+A Diagnostic Fraud Examination (Forensic Examination) is performed off-site, and in secret.
 No one, except the practice owner, will know that this work is being performed.

 All our work is conducted in accordance with lawful fraud examination techniques and can include examining clinical, accounting, electronic records, meta-data plus other evidence-gathering procedures as are necessary.